dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 There are ongoing works in making one-shot work well for pruning.

 Let's run the one-shot method on the baseline model we trained earlier.
-All you need to do is add a `--one-shot` argument to the training script.
+All you need to do is add a `--one-shot` argument to the training script, and specify a pruning `--recipe`.
 Remember to specify `--weights` to the location of the best checkpoint from the training.

 ```bash